How Can You Comfortably Invest in a Falling Market?

 But like most things in life, investing this way has costs and benefits.

-Cost/Benefit tradeoff
+Cost/benefit tradeoff

 Historically, returns are affected when an investor dollar-cost averages instead of invests all at once.
 Data show that two-thirds of the time, all-in investing produces better long-term results than a staged entry.1 That’s partly because a portion of cash sits idle on the sidelines, so it’s not potentially working to build net worth.
 But also because the market tends to move up over time.